qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "To fail to save a life is as immoral as to murder [...] since we must judge actions by their consequences [...].
 For instance, in view of the desperate shortage of food, it has been suggested that it might become necessary to issue a directive ordering that every third one of all children under the age of ten and of all adults over the age of sixty be put to death, to secure the survival of the rest.
 You wouldn't want this to happen, would you?
 You can prevent it. [...]"

 > "You're crazy!" screamed Mr. Thompson [...].
-"Please, Mr. Gait! [...]
+"Please, Mr. Galt! [...]
 He doesn't mean it!"

-> "Oh yes, he does," said Gait.
+> "Oh yes, he does," said Galt.
 "Tell the bastard to look at me, then look in the mirror, then ask himself whether I would ever think that my moral stature is at the mercy of his actions."

 > "Get out of here!" cried Mr. Thompson, yanking Ferris to his feet.